 Must-try: Mosaic with Friends

 Having spent a number of afternoons at The Beer Shack on Lamma after a hike, we are long-time fans of Yardley Brothers and their exciting programme of beer development.
-Every month, Luke Yardley and his team bring a new beer recipe to life, and some of these award-winning beers are never to be repeated.
+Every month, Luke Yardley and his team bring a new beer recipe to life (37 different beers in 2020!!) and some of these award-winning beers are never to be repeated.
 Drop in for the brewery tour when restrictions are lifted or try them at most HK taprooms while you can.